flavienbwk/book-devops/eng/AUDIOBOOK.md

 This type of foundation is effective with a reasonable number of deployed services, but it doesn't scale easily without proportionally sized HR.

-!Illustration of services in a Cloud foundation (like Kubernetes baremetal).\label{fig:illustrationsoclekubernetes}

-In a Cloud foundation (fig. <spanc/>\ref{fig:illustrationsoclekubernetes}), the interaction between deployed software and the foundation is inherently stronger.
+In a Cloud foundation, the interaction between deployed software and the foundation is inherently stronger.
 Standardized container interfaces allow foundation services of an orchestrator (e.g., Kubernetes) to "connect" to it, while still maintaining logical resource isolation.

 For instance, application logs or performance metrics can be automatically retrieved and stored in a centralized tool, then set up with alerts.
 An antivirus that continuously checks for threats in a container can be installed.
 Kubernetes' sidecars mechanism makes these capabilities possible.

-Data flows between containers can be encrypted by default (use case: two services running on different servers).
-Secrets (passwords, tokens) can be supplied by the foundation without an administrator seeing them.
-Persistent data (volumes) are managed uniformly, and backups can be automated.
+Data flows between containers can be encrypted by default.
+Secrets (which are passwords or tokens) can be supplied by the foundation without an administrator seeing them.
+Persistent data are managed uniformly, and backups can be automated.

 The benefit of this kind of foundation is that it integrates all these services automatically, without ever touching the application code, nor even requiring the integrator to know about your infrastructure.
 Thus, you are guaranteed that all deployed software conforms to your monitoring and security requirements.
 It's the foundation that adapts to the deployed software.